MPmocar/Reporting_Solutions/3-Statement Financial Model/README.md

 ### 3-Statement Financial Model

 # Description
-  Finance Report – an interactive report designed to democratize finance information for analysts, cfo and other departments.
+  3-Statement Financial Model – an interactive report designed to democratize finance information for analysts, cfo and other departments.
 As a Power BI solution, it serves as a single, official source of data for all members of the organization.
 The report presents the groups and accounts of the Polish manufacturing company in 2016-2018.

 # Tech Stack
   Power BI Desktop - main tool for report creation